 - Princeton Institute for Computational Science and Engineering (PICSciE) and Research Computing offer workshops and trainings on a variety of computational methods (such as Python and R) as well as consultations on data visualization and GIS/spatial analysis.

-- For custom-built websites, see the suite of options provided by Web Development Services (WDS).
+- For help creating a research website, see PUL's Project Website Support information guide as well as the suite of options provided by OIT's Web Development Services (WDS) group.

 - Scholars interested in using digital methodologies in the classroom should refer to the comprehensive services provided by the McGraw Center Digital Learning Lab.

 - Social scientists can refer to opportunities provided by our partners at the Data Driven Social Science Initiative and the Anthropology Department’s VizELab.